ErfanKhadiv/To-Do-List-app/README.md

 ---

 ## 📝 License
-This project is free to use and modify for learning and personal development.
+This project is licensed under the MIT License.
+See the LICENSE file for details.